Skip to main content

 Preventing bites

-Antimalarials only reduce your risk of infection by about 90%, so taking steps to avoid bites is also important.
+Antimalarials do not completely reduce your risk of getting malaria.
+Taking steps to avoid bites is important.

-Sleep under an intact mosquito net that's been treated with insecticide if you're not sleeping in an air-conditioned room.
+• sleep under a mosquito net that’s been treated with an insecticide

 DEET insect repellents

-The chemical DEET is often used in insect repellents.
+DEET is a chemical that is usually used in insect repellents.
 It's not recommended for babies under 2 months old.

 DEET is safe for older children, adults and pregnant women.